iOS In App Notification

 }

-//removing a user property for a specific key in JS enabled custom In-Apps
+//Removing a unique value from a multi-value profile in JS enabled custom In-Apps

 }

-//Removing multiple user properties for a specific key in JS enabled custom In-Apps
+//Removing multiple unique values from a multi-value profile in JS enabled custom In-Apps

 }